 - For extra, extra flavour, you can season the lamb shanks overnight in a combination of All-Purpose, onions, garlic and herbs before going through the above directions.

 - To get as much fat out of this dish as possible, after cooking allow the pot to cool down before placing in the fridge over night.

-- The next day the fat will have risen and solidified to the top of the dish, making it easy to just scoop out and discard before re-heating the lamb shanks.
+- The next day all the excess fat will have risen and solidified at the top of the dish, making it easy to just scoop off and discard before re-heating the lamb shanks.